 I first started teaching myself and learning about chakras, meditation, and healing crystals about two years ago.
 At the time, I was dealing with a health issue and was back and forth between doctors and putting several different new medications in my body.
 I needed to discover holistic approaches in conjunction to this, and once I did, I was amazed at how much it helped me.
 I already regularly did yoga, but I also added meditation to the mix.
 I joined a community meditation here in Portland, and the hour of quiet quickly became a favorite part of my week.

-This post isn’t meant to sound culty or hippie or religious or hokey or any one way, and if you think that all this chakra stuff is for the birds, that’s totally okay.
+If you think that all this chakra stuff is for the birds, that’s totally okay.
 I did too!
 But then I connected it to its most basic, fundamental truth.
 We are all composed of energy.
 Everything we see and touch is energy, including our bodies.
 Energy that is constantly flowing and changing.

 Chakras just group our energies and give each a name.